joewiz/joewiz.github.io/_posts/2013-07-06-xquerys-missing-third-function.md

 But wait!
 The `highlight-matches()` function never appears in your lessons or class materials.
 It's not in the XQuery spec.
 Not the 1.0 version, not the 3.0 version.
 Surely, this must be a mistake.
 No, your teacher says.
 You [google for it](http://lmgtfy.com/?q=xquery+highlight+search+results).
 You click through the links.
 Stuff about indexes?
 Proprietary functions?
 The disappointment sets in.
 Really?
 No standard way to highlight the search results?

 This was my experience, lasting several years, until today.
-I realized that I could combine two features of XQuery 3.0 — the `analyze-text()` function and higher order functions — to write a simple, implementation-independent `highlight-matches()` function, allowing us to write queries like this:
+I realized that I could combine two features of XQuery 3.0 — the `analyze-string()` function and higher order functions — to write a simple, implementation-independent `highlight-matches()` function, allowing us to write queries like this:

 {% highlight xquery %}
 local:highlight-matches(